tejas-pradeep/BoxShogi/README.md

 # BoxShogi Specification

+We're excited for you to get started on this take home assignment!
+Below you will find all the information needed to get set up and start coding away!
+Throughout the two weeks we will invite you to office hours.
+These are a great way for you to learn more about the assignment as well as Box, and get your questions answered directly from our engineers.
+You will be invited to four virtual office hours (look out for Google Calendar invites and a Zoom link!)
+More details can be found [here](https://cloud.box.com/s/dbblapdi6r1s35ogd364vjxoenvr17or).

+Please feel free to reach out anytime to our team at internship-take-home@box.com, whether you have questions/concerns about the assignment or just want to learn more about Box.

 Listed below is how to setup your coding environment and begin coding under [Getting Started](#getting-started), the game specification under [Game Rules](#game-rules) and finally the expected game interface under [Game Interface](#game-interface).
 We recommend reading the games rules and understanding the game interface before you begin coding.

 - [Getting Started](#getting-started)